foo123/Dialect/README.md

     .select('t.f1 AS f1,t.f2 AS f2,t2.f3 AS f3')
     .from('t')
     .join('t2',{'t.id':'t2.id'},'inner')
-    .make_view('my_view') // automaticale clears instance state after view created, so new statements can be used ;
+    .make_view('my_view') // automaticaly clears instance state after view created, so new statements can be used ;

 // use it in a SELECT statement